StatCan/jupyter-apis/README.md

 ### Running intergration tests

 We use [Cypress](https://www.cypress.io/) to make our end-to-end tests.
 To run integration tests locally, first make sure that the jupyter-apis app is up and running.
-Then, from the `jupyter-apis/frontend/jupyter` directory, run either `npm run e2e` to open the Cypress UI, or `npm run e2e-ci` to run the cypress tests just in the terminal.
+Then, from the `jupyter-apis/frontend/jupyter` directory, run either `npm run ui-test` to open the Cypress UI, or `npm run ui-test-ci` to run the cypress tests just in the terminal.

 ### Connecting a Kubeflow Cluster